guipdutra/awesome-geek-podcasts/README.md

 * [Software Engineering Radio](http://www.se-radio.net/) - The podcast for professional software developers.
 * [Sound Of Symfony](http://www.soundofsymfony.com/) - The unofficial Symfony podcast.
 * [TTL Podcast](http://ttlpodcast.com/) - The TTL Podcast, hosted by Rebecca Murphey, features conversations with front-end developers at large organizations about how they do their jobs.
+* [Talking Code](http://www.talkingcode.com/) - Short expert interviews that help you _decode_ what developers are saying.
 * [Talk Python to Me](http://www.talkpythontome.com/) - Weekly podcast (30 minutes) that covers a wide array of Python topics.
 * [Talking Machines](http://www.thetalkingmachines.com/) - Talking Machines is your window into the world of machine learning.
 * [TechStuff](http://shows.howstuffworks.com/techstuff-podcast.htm) - TechStuff tackles topics ranging from basic electronics to the Large Hadron Collider and everything in between.
 TechStuff is dedicated to demystifying technology and its role in our society and culture.